HuidaeCho/canopy/TECHNICAL_MANUAL.md

    The SQL selections will allow for the right NAIP tiles to be computed as the NAIP QQ shapedfile has a corresponding field for ile names.
-3. All selections are cleared, and now each NAIP QQ polygon will contain the `naip_phyregs_field` filled with the IDs of physical regions that the QQ tile intersects.
+3. All selections are cleared, and now each NAIP QQ polygon will contain the `naip_phyregs_field` filled with the IDs of physiographic regions that the QQ tile intersects.

 #### `canopy.reproject_input_tiles(phyreg_ids)`